adicu/learn-webdev/curriculum/webdev_curriculum.md

 	For the most part, the job of the query string is to specify the details of the data being returned.
 While the `q` key is somewhat complicated, we can see clearly that the results of this search are being sorted by stars in descending order.

 > This URL schema is by no means complete; it encompasses the parts of a URL that are most relevant to API programming.
-For a more complete view, check out [this blog post](url-google) by Google's Matt Cutts, or this exhaustive [Wikipedia entry](url-wikipedia).
+For a more complete view, check out [this blog post][url-google] by Google's Matt Cutts, or this exhaustive [Wikipedia entry][url-wikipedia].

 <a id="data-in-json"></a>
 ### 2.1.3 Data in JSON

-The data that we usually want to get from a RESTful API is text, not images, and to organize this text we use the [JSON](json), or JavaScript Object Notation text format.
+The data that we usually want to get from a RESTful API is text, not images, and to organize this text we use the [JSON][json], or JavaScript Object Notation text format.
 JSON is a text format that makes data easy to read and simple to manipulate.
 Here's a quick rundown:

 Most JSON documents start and end with braces (`{ }`).
 We'll learn what these are later.